Phillrb/Jenkins-Traffic-Light/README.md

 Jenkins-Traffic-Light
 =====================

-An OSX app (and optional Arduino sketch) to monitor a Jenkins RSS build feed and update a soft traffic light and also an Arduino via USB
+An OSX app and accompanying Arduino sketch to monitor a Jenkins RSS build feed and update an on-screen traffic light as well as a real traffic light.

 The OSX app is a lightweight tool that:
 - monitors a single Jenkins RSS feed